 The approach to integrate photonics with silicon based microelectronics should be achieved.
 Silicon is an indirect bandgap semiconductor, unable to emit light efficiently, thus the independent light is required, which, however does not comply to the Moore's law.
 The more coupled integration, the higher the cost, which eventually offsets the cost advantages of silicon materials and process integration.

-The silicon photonics is an irresistible trend in 100G optical transceiver industry in the long run, and may make inroads into the 400G transceiver market.
+The silicon photonics is an irresistible trend in 100G optical transceiver industry in the long run, and is having a great influence in the 400G transceiver market.

 Although silicon photonics transceiver optics may become the mainstream in the era of 400G optical module, 100G network still prevails at the moment.
 100G QSFP28 optical module laser chip is still dominated by VCSEL, EML and DML.
-100G Ethernet data center deployment has drawn much attention to silicon photonics; many of the 100G optical transceiver modules are made with silicon photonics technology.
+100G Ethernet data center deployment has drawn much attention to silicon photonics; many of the 100G otransceivers are made with silicon photonics technology.